 Known as the Island of Ice and Fire, Iceland is 103,000 km2 (40,000 sq mi) in size, with 11% of the island covered by ice and 130 volcanoes to be found, with 30 active volcanic systems.
 It’s one of the most unreal places in the world.

 Reykjavik, the capital city, is the base for starting and ending your hiking adventure.
 With so much to see and do, it’s got art, music, culture, and charming colorful houses.
 My local recommendations include exploring the old town, visiting the food courts in the old harbour, and checking out the main monuments like the Hallgrímskirkja church, a beautiful architectural tower reminiscent of Iceland’s mountainous landscapes.
 The one thing that every visitor to Iceland must do is experience an Icelandic swimming pool — and Reykjavik has many!
 Heated with geothermal water, they’re unlike any other hot spring you’ve ever experienced.
 Other than the hiking, they’ll be a definite trip highlight.

 Hiking the Laugavegur Trail

 Once named the most beautiful trail in the world by National Geographic, the Laugavegur Trail is the classic hike that everyone wants to do when they come to Iceland.
 It’s brightly-colored orange mountains, deep canyons, birch forests, and rivers provide some of the best visual landscapes we have on the entire planet.
-It starts in Landmannalaugar and ends in Thórsmörk — named after the Norse God of Thunder.
+It starts in the scenic Landmannalaugar Valley and ends in Thórsmörk — named after the Norse God of Thunder.
 This 35-mile (56 km) trek through Iceland’s Southern Highlands usually takes about 4 days to complete.
 Although, it can be done in one day.